Stock Exchange forgery 1872–73: Discovery of the fraud

 Several dates when the fraud was operating are apparent from the postmarks applied to the stamps.
-However, only eleven dates in June and July 1872 have been found, and it almost certain that a scheme this elaborate was in operation for a much longer time than two months.
+However, only eleven dates in June and July 1872 have been found, and it is almost certain that a scheme this elaborate was in operation for a much longer time than two months.
 It may have lasted until special stamps were designed for use on telegraph forms in 1876.
 As a large number of forged stamps were certainly made and as 1 shilling was a more significant sum at the time than it was later in the 19th and 20th centuries, it is likely that the fraud was highly profitable for the culprit(s), who were never identified in their lifetimes.
 The forged stamps, especially those from plate 6, are now worth more than the originals to collectors.